According to PostgreSQL documentation,

 serial type the column data type will be changed to

 bigint will be used.

-Additionally, in this conversion process a new sequence will be created and assigned to the column which causes a new value from the sequence to be assigned to the column every time a new row is inserted to the table.
+Additionally, in this conversion process, a new sequence will be created and assigned to the column which causes a new value from the sequence to be assigned to the column every time a new row is inserted into the table.
 By default, the generated sequence will be named

 [table]_[column]_seq.
 For instance, converting the serial column

 table_a in the image below will result in the sequence named

 table_a_id_seq.
 In case of a sequence exists with the same name a numeric suffix will be added to the name to avoid conflicts.

 In pgModeler, the serial data type replacement can be quickly done by focusing a serial column in any table, right-clicking it, and selecting

 Convert to sequence.
 The result is displayed in the image below.
 Note that besides converting the data type of the column to